spapas/spapas.github.io/content/save-gmail-blocked-attachments.rst

  Disclaimer: I have to warn you that since Gmail claims that an attachment is *not safe* it may be **actually not safe**.
 So you must be 100% sure that you know what you are doing before retrievening your email attachments like this.

+**Update**: Stefan `created an improved version`_ of the attachment extractor which is also compatible with Python 3.4!

+.. _`created an improved version`: https://gist.github.com/stefansundin/a99bbfb6cda873d14fd2